-WSER runner registration takes place in Squaw Valley Friday before race day and 2017 allowed for another year of the ultralive survey team to be in position.
-Runners are happy to participate while they wait in line for check-in providing us a 92% participation rate of the 369 starters.
-At the suggestion of a fellow data geek we added an interesting question this year about the diet of WS runners!
+WSER runner registration takes place in Squaw Valley Friday before race day and 2018 allowed for another year of the ultralive survey team to be in position.
+Runners are happy to participate while they wait in line for check-in providing us a 95% participation rate of the 369 starters.

 The runners were asked the following questions.
 Data was recorded by bib number allowing us to correlate the responses to finish times to make the analysis even more interesting.
 All data however is compiled and reported anonymously:

 - Number of years running ultras

 - Will they use a pacer?

 - Did they attend the Memorial weekend training camp

 - Shoe brand